intermine/im-docs/docs/get-started/tutorial/webapp.rst

 .. image:: ../../imgs/subtitle.png

 These values are set in :doc:`/webapp/properties/intermine-properties` file.
-The subtitle and release versions are property `project.subTitle`.
 This is the same properties file you updated in the previous tutorial.
+The subtitle and release versions are populated by the properties `project.subTitle` and `project.releaseVersion`, respectively.
 See :doc:`/webapp/properties/intermine-properties` for the full list of properties this file controls.

 .. note::

 	The name of your mine was set when you ran the `make_mine` script and should never be changed.

-Update this property and redeploy your webapp using the commands given above.
+Update this property to a different value and redeploy your webapp using the commands given above.
 Once you have successfully released your webapp, you should see your new subtitle.

 Show all properties